crpietschmann/portfolio/_imports/_posts/2008-04-01-i-am-now-a-virtual-earth-mvp!.markdown

-<em>[MVP] Congratulations!
-You have received the Microsoft MVP Award</em>
+*[MVP] Congratulations!
+You have received the Microsoft MVP Award*

-<em>Dear Chris Pietschmann,<br />
+*Dear Chris Pietschmann,<br />
-</em><em>Congratulations!
+**Congratulations!
 We are pleased to present you with the 2008 Microsoft&reg; MVP Award!
 The MVP Award is our way to say thank you for promoting the spirit of community and improving people&rsquo;s lives and the industry&rsquo;s success every day.
 We appreciate your extraordinary efforts in Virtual Earth technical communities during the past year.
 Microsoft will soon send your MVP Award gift package.
-It is our way to say &ldquo;thank you for making a difference.&quot;</em>
+It is our way to say &ldquo;thank you for making a difference.&quot;*